Community collaboration scores a goal for design

 “Once I finish my degree, I hope to one day become a freelancer and start my own graphic design business.
 This experience has shown me that it’s something I can genuinely work towards.”

-President of Runaways Netball Club Alicia Harris praised the high quality and creativity of the work, bringing genuine value to the organisation.
+President of Runaways Netball Club Alicia Harris praised the high quality and creativity of the work, and said it had brought genuine value to the organisation.

-“It was a great way to provide invaluable real-life experience for the student, and for us as a sporting club who is run on volunteers, we got real, professional products that we can utilise without adding pressure to our volunteers who already do so much.
+“It was a great way to provide invaluable real-life experience for the student, and for us as a sporting club run on volunteers, we got real, professional products that we can utilise without adding pressure to our volunteers who already do so much," she said.

-“We had the collector cards available to us in time for our grading weekend, the younger players loved them.
+“We had the collector cards available to us in time for our grading weekend and the younger players loved them.
 They lined up patently to get their positional cards which was awesome to see.

-CQUniversity currently offers Graphic Design has a Major and Minor across a range of courses, including the new Bachelor of Creative Media designed to prepare professionals for design, technology and media industries.
+CQUniversity currently offers Graphic Design as a major and minor across a range of courses, including the new Bachelor of Creative Media - designed to prepare professionals for design, technology and media industries.